MohamedAyman04/Weather-Journal_app/README.md

 # Weather-Journal App Project

+## start and end dates
+Started on the 22nd of May, And ended on the 23rd of May.
+It was a udacity project.

 ## Overview
 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.